Plinkon/view-bot/README.md

 Welcome to the View Bot CLI developed by plinkon.

 **IMPORTANT:** In order for this to work, you need to be logged into a different account than the account that posted the video on your default browser; otherwise, this will not work.
+Also make sure your default browser auto deletes tabs.

 ## Table of Contents
 - [Introduction](#introduction)